programmer-ke/data-playground/README.md

 Then in the project root, run `vagrant up`.

-This should download and install everything in your local cluster if this is the first time.
+This should download and install everything in a local 3-node cluster if this is the first time.

 Afterwards, you can run `vagrant up` to start up the cluster.
-If you want to repeat the setting up process you will need to include the provisioning flag i.e.  `vagrant up --provision`, or run `vagrant provision` after the cluster is up.
+If you want to run through the setting up process you will need to include the provisioning flag i.e.  `vagrant up --provision`, or run `vagrant provision` after the cluster is up.

+After the process is complete, you can SSH into master by using the command `vagrant ssh master`.

+You can then run `start-dfs.sh` to start HDFS and `start-yarn.sh` to start yarn.

+Point your browser to http://192.168.30.30:9870 to see the HDFS web interface, and http://192.168.30.30:8088 to see the yarn web interface.

 To shut down the local cluster, run `vagrant halt`.
 To delete all the resources associated with the cluster, run `vagrant destroy`.